 - Earn a State Board-approved industry-recognized credential or credentials that equal at least three points;

-Option 2 – Available to the students in the class of 2018 in career-technical programs.
+Option 2 – Available to students in the classes of 2018 and 2019 in career-technical programs.

 - Earn an industry-recognized credential or credentials that equal 12 points;

 - Complete a workplace experience totaling 250 hours with evidence of positive evaluations.

 If you have questions about graduation requirements, call (614) 466-1317 or send an email to firstname.lastname@example.org.